hot3dx/App1/README.md

 location of the DirectXToolKitXaml.lib on your computer in the
 #pragma comment(lib, "...")
 ## or, you could install the library at C:\DirectXToolKitXaml12 folder
 and have absolutely no problems at all!
+The project files are set for that location!

 ### 4) The paths in App1 Property Pages must be changed to the locations of the output
 DirectXToolKitXaml12.lib for each Release/Debug x86/x64 combinations